Windmill Inn

-The Windmill Inn is a pub on Blossom Street, immediately west of the city centre of York, in England.
+The Windmill Inn is a public house on Blossom Street, immediately west of the city centre of York, England.

-The oldest part of the pub is on the corner of Blossom Street and Queen Street, although until 1911 another building separated it from Queen Street.
-Dating from the late-17th century, it was constructed as two cottages and was probably part of reconstruction in the area following the Siege of York.
-This section is brick built, but with timber framed internal partitions.
-It contains early chimney breasts and a mid-18th century staircase, and the bay windows at the front date from 1785 or earlier, though they have been heavily altered.
+The oldest part of the pub stands on the corner of Blossom Street and Queen Street, although until 1911 another building separated it from Queen Street.
+Dating from the late 17th century, it was constructed as two cottages and was probably part of reconstruction in the area following the Siege of York.
+This section is brick-built, but with timber-framed internal partitions.
+It contains early chimney breasts and a mid-18th-century staircase, and the bay windows at the front date from 1785 or earlier, although they have been heavily altered.